sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 **More info of MacOS [Ventura]**

 ---
+<pre> Warning ⚠️: My hardware is inherited from Aspire E5-471G model, this EFI works with Aspire V3-572G and some Aspire E5-573G models too (anyways, I'll wanna name "E5-471MG" 😂😂😂) </pre>
 ---

-**Warning ⚠️**: My hardware is inherited from Aspire E5-471G model, this EFI works with Aspire V3-572G and some Aspire E5-573G models too (anyways, I'll wanna name "E5-471MG" 😂😂😂).

 <details>